goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 Through-The-Web Management
 --------------------------

-To create and work with Zope objects, you use your Web browser to access the *Zope management interface* (ZMI).
-All management and application development can be done completely through the Web using only a browser.
+To create and work with Zope objects, you can use your Web browser to access the *Zope management interface* (ZMI).
+Basic management and application configuration tasks can be done completely through the Web using only a browser.
 The ZMI provides a familiar, Windows Explorer-like view of the Zope object system.
-Through the ZMI, a developer can create and script Zope objects, or even define new kinds of objects, without requiring access to the file system of the web server.

-Objects can be dropped in anywhere in the object hierarchy.
+Any object in the object hierarchy can be configured.
 Site managers can work with their objects by clicking on tabs that represent different "views" of an object.
 These views vary depending on the type of object.
-A "DTML Method" Zope object, for example, has an "Edit" tab, which allows you to edit the document's source; a "Database Connection" Zope object provides views that let you modify its connection string or caching parameters.
-All objects also have a
-"Security" view that allows you to manage their individual access control settings.
+For example a "Database Connection" Zope object provides views that let you modify its connection string or caching parameters.
+All objects also have a "Security" view that allows you to manage their individual access control settings.

+Zope had a much larger focus on Through-The-Web activities in its beginning.
+In recent years the Through-The-Web model has been discouraged for any kind of development and reduced to configuration tasks.

 Security and Safe Delegation
 ----------------------------